IDKSAM27/MirrOx/README.md

 # MirrOx (Mirror + Oxidation)

-**MirrOx** is a fast, minimal, Rust-powered Android screen mirroring tool — inspired by [`scrcpy`](https://github.com/Genymobile/scrcpy), built from the ground up in pure Rust.
+**MirrOx** is a fast, minimal, Rust-powered Android screen mirroring tool — built from the ground up in pure Rust.
 No bloated UIs.
 No Java.
 Just lightning-fast screen capture via ADB, streamed over WebSocket, and rendered with SDL2.